Designing Systems for Cognitive Support

 MIT Media Lab / Fluid Interfaces

-~Fluid Interfaces will be accepting new student applications in 2022~
+Fluid Interfaces will be accepting 1-2 new Masters students in 2025

-The Fluid Interfaces research group investigates how wearable and immersive systems can support cognitive functions such as attention, motivation, memory, emotion regulation, behavior change, communication, empathy, creativity and more .
-We design, build and study novel systems that can influence human behavior and cognition in non-lab settings.
+The Fluid Interfaces research group investigates how digital systems can support cognitive functions such as attention, motivation, memory, emotion regulation, learning, reasoning, behavior change, creativity and more .
+We design, build and study novel systems that can influence human behavior and cognition in natural settings.
+For the 2025 application cycle, we are especially interested in students interested in studying issues at the intersection of Generative AI and HCI.

 We look for applicants who:

-• are passionate about designing novel immersive and wearable systems that can support cognitive functions and wellbeing;
+• are passionate about designing systems that can support cognitive functions, sleep and wellbeing;

-• have some of the technical skills needed to turn their ideas into working prototypes (programming, electrical engineering, sensor technologies, industrial design, and machine learning are especially relevant);
+• have the technical skills needed to turn their ideas into working prototypes: AI & ML, Human-Computer Interaction Design and Electrical Engineering (sensor technologies) are especially relevant, but not all are required;

-• are highly creative, inventive, and full of ideas to try out;
+• are highly creative, inventive, and full of ideas;

-• are great team players and like to collaborate;
+• are great team players and like to collaborate with others;

-• care about design and coming up with well thought-out, elegant, usable solutions;
+• care about coming up with well thought-out, elegant, usable solutions;

 Special Requirements